alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 If people are moved to share or discuss a dataset with friends, colleagues and the wider world, there is a strong implication it has had an impact on them.

-Twitter is a social networking tool that enables users to send short messages known as ‘tweets’ to their followers.
+Twitter^[Twitter, URL: <http://twitter.com/>.] is a social networking tool that enables users to send short messages known as ‘tweets’ to their followers.
 As they are limited to 140 characters, tweets lend themselves to immediate reaction and brief sentiments.
 A tweet referring to a piece of research might contain a link to, say, a research output, a project website or a blog post that discusses it,